-Non-PSA platform: These are single core ARMv7-M targets.
+Non-PSA boards: These are single core ARMv7-M targets.
 On these targets, the Mbed implementation of PSA provides the same PSA services exposing PSA APIs as it would on PSA targets.
 The PSA emulation layer allows seamless software portability to more security-oriented targets.

 Asymmetric Multiprocessing (AMP) systems: Multicore ARMv7-M targets (for example, PSoC6 featuring CM4 and CM0+ cores).
 On these targets, one of the cores is dedicated to PSA use only and implements SPE.
 The Mbed implementation of PSA provides PSA API proxy implementation on a nonsecure core, which redirects execution to the SPE.